passcod/in-the-pale-darkness-of-dawn/naema/022-patra.md

 you are sensitive or not, if It tells you something, you better follow Its advice.

-The Force, as It is named in Basic, has a faint but special presence on Thabeska.
-It is never really explicited in all but the more obscure of the stories, and the Fardi clan leaders have all, over the past millenium, contributed to removing from public circulation those stories that reference It.
+The Force, as it is named in Basic, has a faint but special presence on Thabeska.
+It is never really explicited in all but the more obscure of the stories, and the Fardi clan leaders have all, over the past millenium, contributed to removing from public circulation those stories that reference it.

-In Thabeskanìr, It is named Hituma, the All-Watcher.
-It watches over all that live in its domain, whether that is living beings or Larma, spirits and shades.
+In Thabeskanìr, She is named Hituma, the All-Watcher.
+She watches over all that live in its domain, whether that is living beings or Larma, spirits and shades.

 The Ancient Thabeskan used to pray to Hituma for good fortune and safe